KhalidMeftu/ChapaFlutterSDK-unofficial/README.md

 #### Should my fallBack route should be named route?

 Answer Yes, the fallBackRoute comes with an information such as payment is successfull, user cancelled payment and connectivity issue messages.
-Those informations will help you to update your backend, to generate new transaction refrence.
+Those informations will help you to update your backend, to generate new transaction reference.